axibase/atsd-use-cases/research/analysis/fed-fund-interest/README.md

 **Interest Rate (1 Year)**: "The interest rate differential between the federal funds rate and the 1-year Treasury yield has been small throughout the period.
 This is not surprising given that the federal funds rate is a very short-term interest rate.
-Overnight interest rates should be more closely related to the short-term Treasury yields than to the long-term yields.
+Overnight interest rates are more closely related to the short-term Treasury yields than to the long-term yields.
 In other words, the influence of the federal funds rate on Treasury yields diminishes with maturity"

 **Interest Rate (10 Year)**: The 10-year interest rate is medium-range measurement that is included to give the data context.